-For experienced divers with Epirb beacons and 3m surface marker bouys, staying at Manta Resort- (formerly Manta Reef Lodge) is the a serious option.
-The Manta Resort is located at the northern End of Pemba.
-The Manta resort often dive the northern reefs of Pemba, which are the most unpredictable, strong currents abound on the hill like reefs, (there are few walls at Lighthouse, Swiss Reef and Shimba Hills).
+For experienced divers with EPIRB beacons and 3m surface marker buoys, staying at Manta Resort- (formerly Manta Reef Lodge) is a serious option.
+The Manta Resort is located at the northern end of Pemba.
+The Manta Resort often dives on the northern reefs of Pemba, which are the most unpredictable; strong currents abound on the hill like reefs (there are few walls at Lighthouse, Swiss Reef and Shimba Hills).
 It is imperative to make sure that your dive boat has two engines when diving north of the lighthouse.
 Waves can be high, take an SMB on every dive.

 The Manta Resort also has the underwater hotel room, which is quite magnificent.

-Swahili Divers has morphed from the Kervan Saray Beach Lodge, a Turkish inspired budget camp, to the Gekko Nature lodge, a much more plush affair with more comfort.
+Swahili Divers has morphed from the Kervan Saray Beach Lodge, a Turkish inspired budget camp, to the Gecko Nature Lodge, a much more plush affair with more comfort.
 That has rightly pushed prices up.
 Swahili Divers are cheaper than Manta Resort, but located between the Njao Gap and Swiss Reef.